jatkin-wasti/VPC-notes/README.md

 - Now click on the "Actions" dropdown and click "Attach to VPC"
 - Find the VPC we just made and click "Connect"
 ### Creating a Subnet
+- A subnet is a smaller section of the overall network, consisting of a range of IP addresses in your VPC
 - On the left hand menu click on "Subnets"
 - Click the orange "Create Subnet" button in the top right to create our subnet
 - Give it an appropriate name following your company/team's naming convention